ElazarK/content-docs/playbooks/Get_File_Sample_From_Path_Generic.md

-Returns a file sample to the war-room from a path on an endpoint using one or more integrations.
+Returns a file sample, to the War Room from a path on an endpoint using one or more integrations.

 inputs:
 * UseD2 - If "True", use the Demisto Dissolvable Agent (D2) to return the file.
 The default is "False".